slint-ui/slint/docs/development.md

 ### `tests`

-The integration test that are testing a bunch of .60 with different front-ends
+The integration test that are testing a bunch of .slint with different front-ends

 See [testing.md](./testing.md)